 In Hona: From the Conversations Tab

-From the side-bar in Hona, open the Messages tab and select "Conversations" (visual below).
-This will open a full list of all of your contact's Messaging threads.
+From the sidebar in Hona, open the Messages tab and select Conversations.
+This opens a full list of all your contacts' Messaging threads.

-Click on their name to open their messaging thread.
-If they are a Client with a Project associated, the name of their Project will appear next to their contact name.
-If the Client is associated with multiple Projects, you can switch between them to decide which case in your CMS that you want the Client's 2-Way Messaging history to store going forward.
+Find the contact's name to open their Messaging thread, or use "Search by contact" to filter.
+Click on their name to open the thread.
+If they are a Client with a Project associated, the Project name will appear next to their contact name.
+If the Client has multiple Projects, you can switch between them to select which case in your CMS you want the message history to store going forward.

 2. Send Message

-Once you are in the Client's Messaging thread in Hona, sending them a text is as easy as typing in your message and hitting "Send."
+Once you are in the Client's Messaging thread in Hona, sending a text is as easy as typing your message and hitting Send.
+The client will receive the message as an SMS text (or email if they have no valid phone number).

-How do I message photos or other files to my Client?
+How do I send photos or other files to my Client?

-How do I message photos or other files to my Client?
+How do I send photos or other files to my Client?

 1. Select the (+) next to the messaging box.